sic-travis-bot/inspire-app/README.md

 * `npm install -g cordova`

 For Android builds install Android Studio and the SDK
 For ios builds OSX and Xcode are required
+FOr developing [VSCode](https://code.visualstudio.com/) is recommended.
+It has native support for typescript.

 ### Getting started
 Clone the repo and run `npm install` to install all dependencies